LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/web-view-integration-api.md

 Don’t use this API to post Personally Identifiable Information (PII) or Payment Card Industry (PCI) data because the data is not masked.

 {: .important}
-If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place, you'll need to do some whitelisting before using this API.
-For details, see [here](conversation-builder-networking-security.html).
+If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place, you'll need to do some [whitelisting](conversation-builder-networking-security.html) before using this API.

 ### Getting started